 This article discusses 25 small changes that can make a regular diet a little bit healthier.
 Just remember you don’t need to try to do them all at once.
 Instead, you may want to add these changes into your life over time.

 The pace at which you eat influences how much you eat, as well as how likely you are to gain weight.

-Your appetite, how much you eat and how full you get is all controlled by hormones.
-These hormones signal your brain whether you’re hungry or full.
+Your appetite, how much you eat, and how full you get are all controlled by hormones.
+Hormones signal to your brain whether you’re hungry or full.

-However, it takes about 20 minutes for your brain to receive these messages, so eating more slowly would give your brain the time it needs to perceive that you are full.
+However, it takes about 20 minutes for your brain to receive these messages.
+That’s why eating more slowly may give your brain the time it needs to perceive that you’re full.

-As opposed to refined grains, which have been linked to many health issues, whole grains have been linked to a variety of health benefits, including a reduced risk of type 2 diabetes, heart disease and cancer (
+Refined grains have been associated with many health issues.
+Whole grains, on the other hand, have been linked to a variety of health benefits, including a reduced risk of type 2 diabetes, heart disease, and cancer (

 Just make sure to read the label to ensure that your bread is made with whole grains only, not a mixture of whole and refined grains.
 It’s also preferable that the bread contains whole seeds or grains.

 Greek yogurt (or Greek-style yogurt) is thicker and creamier than regular yogurt.